mintun-myo-2020/rock-paper-scissorz/README.md

 # general-tiger-gun

-Personal Project to practice/learn Websockets and context hooks.
+Personal Project to get updated with Websockets and context hooks.
 This repo only contains the frontend, backend is on another repo.

 ## Description